 By Laura Greiner, Iowa State University

-Dr. Laura Greiner is an assistant professor in animal science at Iowa State University where she focuses on swine production and nutrition.
+Laura Greiner is an assistant professor in animal science at Iowa State University where her focus is on swine production and nutrition.

 More from Farm Journal's PORK: